The Ultimate Google Ads Guide

-Google AdWords is a tricky platform with tons of different features, updates, and changes.
+Google Ads is a tricky platform with tons of different features, updates, and changes.

 In 2018 alone, dozens of new updates have been released every single month.